mneri/csv/IMPLEMENTATION.md

 ```
 Notice how `next()` performs only a single check (`state == ELEMENT_PREPARED`), skipping other sanity checks like
 verifying whether the reader is still open or trying to prepare an element on-the-fly.
 This minimalism keeps the
 bytecode footprint tiny.
-These edge-cases are handled byte the `next2()` method.
+All the edge-cases are handled by the `next2()` method.

 ```java
   private T next2() throws IOException {